-- 1. Have a Grade Point (GPA) x 100 plus a Graduate Record Exam (GRE) quantitative that equals 650 and GPA x 100 plus GRE qualitative that equals 650 OR a total of the two \ge 1300, or have a Miller Analogies Test Score of 38 or above. - 2.
-Acquire a letter of support from two practicing administrators who agree to mentor the aspiring administrator throughout the program. - 3.
-Complete a screening interview. - Complete a leadership assessment.
-4 - Submit a valid teaching certificate.
-5. - Have a record of successful teaching experience.
-6
+- Have a Grade Point (GPA) x 100 plus a Graduate Record Exam (GRE) quantitative that equals 650 and GPA x 100 plus GRE qualitative that equals 650 OR a total of the two ≥ 1300, OR have a Miller Analogies Test Score of 383 or above. - Acquire a letter of support from two practicing administrators who agree to mentor the aspiring administrator throughout the program. - 3.
+Self assessment with mentor review. - 4.
+Complete a leadership assessment. - 5.
+Submit a valid teaching certificate. - 6.
+Have a record of successful teaching experience.